pronamic/wp-pronamic-pay/readme.txt

 == Changelog ==

+= 6.7.1 - 2021-05-11 =
+*	Updated `pronamic/wp-http` library to version `1.0.1`.
+	*	Improved 'http_request_args' filter removal related to Query Monitor conflict.
+*	Updated `wp-pay-extensions/event-espresso` library to version `2.3.2`.
+	*	Use `$transaction->remaining()` instead of `$transaction->total()` so that incomplete or manual payments are also included.
+	*	Fixed "Non-static method EventEspressoHelper::get_description() should not be called statically" warning/error.
+*	Updated `wp-pay-extensions/memberpress` library to version `2.3.1`.
+	*	Use default gateway configuration setting.
+	*	Reduced magic in MemberPress payment address transformation function.
+	*	Improved tax calculation of payment from MemberPress subscription in trial (coupon code).
+*	Updated `wp-pay-gateways/omnikassa-2` library to version `2.3.3`
+	*	Improved error and exception handling in webhook controller.
+	*	Introduced the `InvalidSignatureException` class.
+	*	Improved documentation of the filters.
+*	Updated `wp-pay-gateways/payvision` library to version `1.1.2`
+	*	Fixed "Uncaught Error: Class 'Pronamic\WordPress\Pay\Facades\Http' not found".

 = 6.7.0 - 2021-04-26 =
 *	Updated WordPress pay core library to version 2.7.0.
 	*	Added initial support for refunds.